Skip to Content

 What kind of cheese is best for quesadillas?

-The best cheese for quesadillas is any cheese that will melt well and have some stretch and pull.
+The best cheese for quesadillas is any cheese that will melt well and have some stretch and pull, although we do generally choose cheddar cheese.

-Blocks of cheese don’t have those same preservatives, so the cheese will melt better.
+Blocks of cheese don’t have those same preservatives, so you’ll get a nice melty cheese in your quesadillas.

 Do you use butter or oil for quesadillas?

 Oil is definitely a lot better when you’re making quesadillas.
-You can use avocado oil, or really, any type of cooking spray.
+You can use avocado oil, olive oil, or really, any type of cooking spray.

 With butter, the tortilla gets really saturated and the moisture in the butter causes the tortilla to get really soggy.
-A crispy tortilla is key to a good quesadillas, and oil will crisp the tortilla in a way that butter won’t.
+Golden brown, crispy tortillas are key to a good quesadilla, and oil will crisp the tortilla in a way that butter won’t.

-You only want to use a tiny bit of oil when you’re making quesadillas.
-Using too much will give you a soggy bottom, just like butter would.
+You only want to use a tiny bit of oil on each side of the tortilla when you’re making quesadillas.
+Using too much will give you a soggy bottom, just like butter would, and you’ll never get crisp tortillas.

 Are flour or corn tortillas better for quesadillas?